Pre-Arrival Information for Students

 Driving in the U.S.

-If you plan on driving a car while in the U.S., you must have a driver's license.
-You may legally drive in the U.S. with an International Driver's License for no more than ninety (90) days.
-Thus, it is wise to obtain a Tennessee Certificate for Driving (issued to all non-citizens and non-permanent residents) as soon as possible.
-You need to bring your passport and I-94 to the Testing Center to apply for a Certificate for Driving.
+If you plan on driving a car while in the U.S., you must have a driver license.
+You may legally drive in the U.S. with an International Driver License for no more than ninety (90) days.
+Thus, it is wise to obtain a Tennessee Temporary Driver License (issued to all non-citizens and non-permanent residents) as soon as possible.
+You need to bring your passport and I-94 Record printout to the Testing Center to apply for a license.
 It is against the law in Tennessee to drive a car without auto liability insurance.
 An insurance agent can tell you the minimum limits of coverage.

 Money Matters